1. Where can I get tested for HIV?

 Yes, you can now buy a HIV self-testing kit from private pharmacies and test yourself at your convenient time and place.

 The test kits we use are certified and approved by the Ministry of Health and give accurate results.

 5. What happens when I test HIV positive?

-Once you test HIV, talk to a health provider to receive HIV care and treatment at the earliest opportunity.
+Once you test HIV positive, talk to a health provider to receive HIV care and treatment at the earliest opportunity.
 Care and treatment is available in our centres and government health facilities free of charge.

 6. Can I transmit HIV if I am on ARVs?

 If you have achieved viral suppression, the chances of you transmitting HIV are minimal.
 To achieve viral suppression, one must take the drugs as prescribed by the doctor and have frequent check-ups and keep clinic appointments.

 7. What is viral load test and its importance?

 This is a test that checks the amount of the HIV virus in the body.
 It is important because it indicates whether treatment is working in an individual or not.

 8. What do I do if I miss my ARV dose?